gateschema/gateschema-js/README.md

 [![Build Status](https://travis-ci.org/GateSchema/gateschema-js.svg?branch=master)](https://travis-ci.org/GateSchema/gateschema-js)  [![Coverage Status](https://coveralls.io/repos/github/GateSchema/gateschema-js/badge.svg)](https://coveralls.io/github/GateSchema/gateschema-js)

-A simple and expressive [GateSchema](https://github.com/GateSchema/GateSchema) implementation
+A small, simple and expressive [GateSchema](https://github.com/GateSchema/GateSchema) implementation
+* Zero dependencies
+* 6.2k gziped

 ## What is GateSchema
 GateSchema specifies a list of keywords and a JSON-based format to define constraints of the data required by a given function, service or application.
 See [GateSchema](https://github.com/GateSchema/GateSchema) for more details.